bazad/bazad.github.io/about.md

 header-navigation: true
 ---

 Hi, I'm Brandon Azad.
-I'm a student at Stanford majoring in Computer Science.
+I'm a graduate student at Stanford studying Computer Science and focusing in Systems and Security.
 This blog is a collection of some of my security-related activities.